juliewang2020/cca_lol/1_Model Scraper.md

 **Instead, if I had just taken the time to examine the source code more clearly, I would have seen that the website developers coded in a dictionary with all skins and their corresponding skin ids!** And I could have not taken that wasted detour method above!
 ![Source Code](https://github.com/juliewang2020/cca_lol/blob/master/images/source_code.PNG)

+Now, how to access this beautiful source code?

+## Step 1.2 How will I get a dictionary of URLs and the Skin Names?

+By using the popular HTML scraper, 'BeautifulSoup', I can get this information in a parseable, cleaned form!

 ```python
 import bs4  #(known as "BeautifulSoup")